NTFS would be good

 NTFS support should be bring by a pkg that extend PS3 fs' drivers or through a hook up for multiman which have a NTFS driver embedded.

-#22 Updated by Pepe 1 almost 10 years ago
+#22 Updated by Pepe 1 about 10 years ago

 Well, just to post my opinion, I hope some day it is possible for showtime to have ntfs support.
 I have all the content on an external hard drive near the ps3 with two partitions, one fat32 for the ps3 and another ntfs with movies, to play them on the ps3 I use multiman and copy them to the internal hard drive with the file manager.
 So basically the only way you can't play easily the 1080p movies is with the internal hard drive through a ftp connection or with a pc conected to the ps3.
 The ntfs support would make the ps3 with showtime an excellent stand alone home theather.

-#24 Updated by Mark Theunissen over 8 years ago
+#24 Updated by Mark Theunissen almost 9 years ago

 I have a suggestion that would be easier to implement than NTFS and make people with external hard drives happy.